 Table of Contents

-The first thing I decided to do was to find the why — what triggers set off my negative thinking?
-If I could find the answer as to why I was constantly having so many negative thoughts, then I would be one step closer to better managing the impact that negative thinking was having on my life.
+The first thing to do is to find the why — what triggers set off your negative thinking?
+If you can find the answer as to why you are constantly having so many negative thoughts, then you will be one step closer to better managing the impact that negative thinking is having on your life.

 Mental Health Conditions

-Everyone has negative thoughts and that is a normal part of our lives.
-The danger for us, however, is when we keep having these negative thoughts going over and over in our minds.
+Everyone has negative thoughts from time to time; it’s a natural part of life to feel sad or down.
+The danger for us, however, is when these negative thoughts are replaying over and over in our minds.

 The Cortisol Effect

-Our brain loves Cortisol as it is there to warn us about the imminent danger and that can be very helpful.
-The problem is that when we are constantly putting our bodies and our minds in situations of high stress and negative thinking, the cortisol starts to overload.
-Our brain starts to develop patterns of negative thinking and we start to normalise our thought patterns.
+Our brain loves cortisol, as it is there to warn us about imminent danger.
+The problem occurs when we constantly put our bodies and minds in situations of high stress and negative thinking, as this causes cortisol to overload.
+Our brain starts to develop patterns of negative thinking, and we start to normalize our thought patterns.

-We train our brains to think we are no longer in imminent danger – this is our new normal but our cortisol levels become dangerously high.
-The body over time will start to show signs of wear and tear – heart attacks, depression, anxiety, mental illness and the list goes on.
+We train our brains to think we are no longer in imminent danger – this is our new normal, but our cortisol levels become dangerously high.
+Over time, the body will start to show signs of wear and tear – heart attacks, depression, anxiety, mental illness, etc.

 If you don’t keep your negative thinking under control, you will eventually have to deal with serious health issues.